planosphere/Spiraliabase-VLM-2020/introToOntologyBuilding.md

 **How to:**

-* Keep modifiying your spread sheet and running ODK scripts to update your owl files.
+* Keep modifying your spread sheet and running ODK scripts to update your owl files.
 * Make a new release.
-* Make a plan on how to handle community involment for addition, modifying, and retiring of terms.
+* Make a plan on how to handle community involvement for addition, modifying, and retiring of terms.